INFORMATION PORTAL > TECHNOLOGY GROUPS > Hybridization (plug-in or conventional)

 Applicability and assumptions

-For the cases when operation solely on battery power is feasible, e.g. for the initially very low engine load operations, maintenance costs can be reduced by avoiding incomplete fuel combustion.
+For the cases when operation solely on battery power is feasible, like for the initially very low engine load operations, maintenance costs can be reduced from avoiding incomplete fuel combustion.
 Incomplete fuel combustion can lead to contamination of the lubrication oil and the build-up of carbon residue on vital engine parts, inflicting amongst others increased maintenance cost and fuel consumption.

 Cost of implementation